Dr-WaSaBi/learning-awk/index.md

 ## What is Awk

-Awk is a test, or data processing programming langage created back in the mid to late 70's by some of the founders of the Unix operating system at Bell labs.
+Awk is a text, or data processing programming langage created back in the mid to late 70's by some of the founders of the Unix operating system at Bell labs.
 It's really good at processing a text file, line by line.
 Doing something with the data it finds on that line, and creating output of what it finds or sums up.

 ## How to run Awk